 Falling asleep mid-conversation with a seltzer water in your hand isn’t your idea of a good time.
 All you want is a night in bed with a body pillow and a dozen cookies.
 That’s the fuel you need to manage tending to our lives the next day.

-This fatigue you feel is not in your head, so don’t fight it.
+Not to get too scientific on you, but we’re about to get more scientific on you: This extreme fatigue you feel in early pregnancy is not in your head, so don’t fight it.
 It’s caused by hormonal changes, and the fact your body is producing more blood to give your growing baby the nutrients they need.
+All that extra blood means your heart is working overtime, leading to higher heart rate.
+Coupled with lower blood sugar levels, lower blood pressure, lower iron levels, and a spiked production of progesterone, you are basically sleep walking your way through the first 13 weeks of your pregnancy.
+Women with symptoms of morning sickness and nausea may feel especially drained as so much effort goes into projectile vomiting your nutritious meals (or, you know, a bagel and a heaping serving of schmear).
 Not to mention any stress or emotion you feel about the life change bringing a new person into the family will create.

 There is planning to be done, new clothes and supplies to buy.
 Thinking about how you are going to juggle it all can wipe out any energy you have left.